CURRICULUM-LINKED SELF GUIDED EXPERIENCES

 For teachers: 50 mins.
 Years 3-7.
 Runs effectively with 10-30 people

 Curriculum links: H&P

-Discover ocean treasures which may have washed up on the beaches of Rottnest.
+A beach-combing activity where kids can discover ocean treasures which may have washed up on the beaches of Rottnest.
 Develop knowledge of coastal and marine ecosystems and the special features of the organisms in this discovery activity.

 For teachers: 50 mins.
 Years 3-12.
 Runs effectively with 10-30 people

 Using grid reference, map orientation, compass bearing and pacing, teams wll need to answer as many questions as they can as they navigate themselves around a set course.
 This is a team building exercise which encourages participants to work together as a group and learn more about Rottnest Island.